 Few things are more important than a comfortable pair of shoes, especially when travelling where the aim is to walk and see as much as possible.
+We recommend Allbirds shoes.

 During the rainy season, you guessed it, it can be very wet, so if you are travelling during this time make sure to have packed waterproof shoes, your feet and socks will thank you.

 Remember that in many areas where Hinduism is the primary religion, Delhi for example, cows are a sacred animal.
-In those regions leather is highly frowned upon, and we know of people whose shoes have been spat on because they were wearing leather moccasins.
-Whilst you can't necessarily be expected to not have any leather footwear that is comfortable and that you want to bring with you, just be wary that in some areas this may be highly offensive and do your research prior to visiting.
+In those regions, leather is highly frowned upon, and we know of people whose shoes have been spat on because they were wearing leather moccasins.
+Whilst you can't necessarily be expected to not have any leather footwear that is comfortable and that you want to bring with you, just be wary that in some areas this may be highly offensive and do your research before visiting.
 The same applies to leather accessories such as belts - though these are easier to hide.

 Accessories to wear in India

-In thinking about accessories we are referring to hats, sunglasses and jewellery.
-India gets hot and the sun is particularly strong, so most definitely bring a hat to protect yourself from the heat of the sun beating down onto your head.
-Particularly those of you with brown or black hair we are sure you know how uncomfortably hot your head can get in the sun.
+In thinking about accessories, we are referring to hats, sunglasses and jewellery.
+India gets hot, and the sun is particularly strong, so most definitely bring a hat to protect yourself from the heat of the sun beating down onto your head.
+Particularly those of you with brown or black hair, we are sure you know how uncomfortably hot your head can get in the sun.

 Other ways to protect your head from the sun is your trusty scarf or shawl, or perhaps a bandana.
 Sunglasses are excellent protection for your eyes and always add a smidge of extra style to your chosen outfit, so bring some.

-Finally, as mentioned earlier, jewellery has a long history of importance in Indian culture and it is a beautiful way by which to bring out your natural characteristics as well as the charm of whatever it is you've decided to wear on the day.
-As ever, exercise caution with what jewellery you decide to bring onto your journey, as some more valuable items may be a little bit more at risk when travelling.
+Finally, as mentioned earlier, jewellery has a long history of importance in Indian culture, and it is a beautiful way by which to bring out your natural characteristics as well as the charm of whatever it is you've decided to wear on the day.
+As ever, exercise caution with what jewellery you decide to bring onto your journey, as some more valuable items may be a little more at risk when travelling.

 For all men thinking of travelling to India, here is an interesting little fact for you (especially those of you that take a certain amount of pride in your facial hair).
 India has an interesting history with moustaches; they are considered a symbol of power, and status.

-In fact, it was reported in 2004 that police in one of India's Madhya Pradesh districts are indeed being funded to grow their moustaches because their superiors believe that this hairy addition makes them command more respect from the public.
+In fact, it was reported that police in one of India's Madhya Pradesh districts are indeed being funded to grow their moustaches because their superiors believe that this hairy addition makes them command more respect from the public.